Skip to main content

 • Keys must be 1-255 characters.

-• Memory persists across execution cycles within the same session.
+• Session memory persists across execution cycles within the same session and is cleared when the session ends.

 • delete() is idempotent — it succeeds even if the key does not exist.